GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: SharedArrayBuffer updates in Android Chrome 88 and Desktop Chrome 91
+title: SharedArrayBuffer updates in Android Chrome 88 and Desktop Chrome 92
 authors:
   - jakearchibald
 description: >
   SharedArrayBuffer will arrive in Android Chrome 88.
 It will only be available to pages that are cross-origin isolated.
-Starting in Desktop Chrome 91 it will also only be available to cross-origin isolated pages.
+Starting in Desktop Chrome 92 it will also only be available to cross-origin isolated pages.
 You can register for an origin trial to retain the current behavior until Desktop Chrome 96.
 origin_trial:
   url: /origintrials/#/view_trial/303992974847508481
 date: 2021-01-18
-updated: 2021-04-22
+updated: 2021-05-06
 hero: image/CZmpGM8Eo1dFe0KNhEO9SGO8Ok23/tWnZEOnNmBeFcZxuR9Dx.jpg
 alt: A collection of padlocks.
 ---

+{% Aside %}

+**Update, May 2021**

+Due to unexpected circumstances, the restriction on `SharedArrayBuffer` on desktop described in this article is postponed to Chrome 92 (originally Chrome 91).

+{% endAside %}

 It's fair to say [`SharedArrayBuffer`][mdn] has had a bit of a rough landing on the web, but things are settling down.
 Here's what you need to know: